 But times are changing.
 Increasingly, senior leaders see effective leadership as a point of differentiation that helps them bring their corporate strategy to life and positions their organization to weather unpredictable disruptions in the marketplace and the economy.

 As a result, HR executives are focused on building top-down, organization-wide support for learning across all levels — making it a part of each leader’s job.
-And they are starting at the top, by engaging senior executives in modeling effective leadership behaviors and in motivating and inspiring leaders to make development a priority.
+And they’re starting at the top, by engaging senior executives in modeling effective leadership behaviors and in motivating and inspiring leaders to make development a priority.

 One company in our survey even reported they engage board members and senior executives as leadership development “instructors,” asking them to share their personal experiences and insights during an annual event.

-3. A focus on workplace realities.
 The leaders we surveyed say the most effective leadership development initiatives link learning to on-the-job challenges and opportunities.

 As a result, the most successful leadership development initiatives bring leadership theory to life.